Pers8/obsidian-files/IB/English.md

 ### Conclusion
 The Conclusion should summarize the main point of the essay and reiterate the thesis.
 It should also provide a final evaluation of the significance of the comparison and contrast and offer a final insight or opinion of the texts or concepts being compared

+- Rephrase your thesis or putting it back
+- Answer the question with an objective point of view
+- Open up a perspective

 **Example : Pablo Picasso once said : "==Art== is the ==lie== that ==enables us== to realize ==the truth=="**
 1) What do think he meant by this ?
 Do you agree ?
 2) To what degree is reading fiction about finding the "truth" ?